2020 XFL season: Compensation

 The XFL used a standard form contract paying $2,725 per week for each player on the active roster, $1,040 of which is guaranteed.
 A $2,222 victory bonus is paid to the players on each game's winning team; this feature is a carryover from the original XFL.
 The contracts expire at the end of the season, freeing players to sign with any other league.
 Players are also paid $1,040 per week during the preseason and through the playoffs if their team does not qualify.
 Starting quarterbacks make an annual salary of up to $495,000, with the average XFL quarterback earning $125,000.
 In contrast to the original XFL, players' health insurance is covered by the league.

 Plans were for the league to offer contracts between one and three years in length.
 Signing for a longer term would make the player eligible for a loyalty bonus above and beyond their tiered salary; in return, the player would not be allowed to play in any other league during the spring, summer, or autumn months, nor is the contract guaranteed.
 The overall salary cap will be approximately $4,000,000 per team.
 The XFL chose a more flexible salary structure so as not to overpay for the lower ends of the roster and to be more competitive for better starting quarterbacks.

 Head coaches were eligible for up to a $500,000 salary, with each team having a football operations staff of 25 people.

+Player movement

-Player movementOn March 10, each team's maximum roster size increased from 52 to 57 players and the majority of Team 9 was dispersed.
+On March 10, each team's maximum roster size increased from 52 to 57 players and the majority of Team 9 was dispersed.
 Team 9 was to reload to approximately 36 players.